arjendeblok/aurelia-material-skeleton/src/mdc/checkbox/README.md

 2. `label` holds the label;
 3. `checked` is the boolean value of the checkbox;
 4. `required` indicates if the input is a required field; is independent of the Aurelia validation required(), so both must be set.

-## Important

-You need to add the `mdc-validation-errors` custom attribute and an `validate` value behavior on the `value` attribute to make the validation work.